In this part, we will take a look at how union law can apply to our patent procedures and how it works.

 Section 3.5.
 External agreements concluded by the EU

-The external agreements are agreements between the EU, with or without its Member States, and third countries, regional groupings or international organizations.
+The external agreements are conventions concluded between, on the one hand, the EU with or without its member states, and on the other hand, third countries, regional groupings or international organizations.

-For example, agreements concluded within the framework of the World Trade Organization (WTO) are external agreements.
+For example, the agreements concluded within the framework of the World Trade Organization (WTO) are external agreements.

 Section 3.6.
 Jurisprudence of the CJEU

-The case law includes the judgments of the two courts of the Court of Justice of the European Union:
+The case law includes the judgments of the two jurisdictions of the Court of Justice of the European Union:

 - the Court of Justice and